It’s Friday! End your work week with our picks for this week’s hottest articles from the IT and security presses.

 Security pros must take a data-centric approach over a traditional perimeter-based approach to ensure that security travels with the data.

-It's Friday!
-Catch up on the latest infosec news with our weekly roundup.Friday Five: 5/29 Edition
+It’s Friday!
+Catch up on the top infosec headlines with our weekly news roundup.Friday Five: 12/22 Edition